philrz/super/docs/language/pipeline-model.md

 ## The Special Value `this`

-In Zed, there are no looping constructs and variables are limited to binding values between [lateral scopes](lateral-subqueries.md#lateral-scope).
+In SuperPipe, there are no looping constructs and variables are limited to binding values between [lateral scopes](lateral-subqueries.md#lateral-scope).
 Instead, the input sequence
 to an operator is produced continuously and any output values are derived from input values.

-In contrast to SQL, where a query may refer to input tables by name, there are no explicit tables and a Zed operator instead refers to its input values using the special identifier `this`.
+In contrast to SQL, where a query may refer to input tables by name, there are no explicit tables and an operator instead refers to its input values using the special identifier `this`.

 For example, sorting the following input